northpr/GermanyRentalPrice/README.md

 I would transform and scale categorical variables and numerical variables to make it fit to the model for the best result of the data.

 ## Ridge Regression
 One of my favorite model when I've to create any machine learning model.
-It reduces the parameter estimates in an effort to reduce variance, imprve prediction accuracy, and simplify interpretation.
+It reduces the parameter estimates in an effort to reduce variance, improve prediction accuracy, and simplify interpretation.
 ```Python
 # Hyperparameters for 'Ridge Regression'
 from sklearn.linear_model import Ridge